DanishAmjad12/JetpackComposeUIBasic/README.md

 }
 ```

-# How to Preview Your Composable Functions:
+# Preview Your Composable Functions:
+You just need to add a @Preview annotation
 ```Kotlin
 @Preview
 @Composable